2020–21 UEFA Europa League knockout phase

-The 2020–21 UEFA Europa League knockout phase began on 18 February with the round of 32 and ended on 26 May 2021 with the final at Stadion Miejski in Gdańsk, Poland, to decide the champions of the 2020–21 UEFA Europa League.
+The 2020–21 UEFA Europa League knockout phase began on 18 February with the round of 32 and ended on 26 May 2021 with the final at Stadion Gdańsk in Gdańsk, Poland, to decide the champions of the 2020–21 UEFA Europa League.
 A total of 32 teams competed in the knockout phase.

 Times are CET/CEST, as listed by UEFA (local times, if different, are in parentheses).

 Qualified teams

 The knockout phase involved 32 teams: the 24 teams which qualified as winners and runners-up of each of the twelve groups in the group stage, and the eight third-placed teams from the Champions League group stage.